All of these restaurants emphasize local ingredients,

 The Penny Ice Creamery

 Lines out the front door of its converted Spanish bungalow are evidence of Penny’s popularity.
 All ice cream, including bases, is made from scratch on the premises using local organic ingredients when possible.
 Dozens of exotic flavors rotate seasonally, but two favorites are bourbon bacon chocolate and strawberry pink peppercorn.
-Open Su–W noon–9pm, Th–Sa noon–11pm.
+Open daily noon–11pm.

 The Picnic Basket

 Across the street from the main beach, owners of The Penny Ice Creamery have opened an alternative to boardwalk fast food.
 Sandwiches, organic salads, coffee and beer, all from local food artisans, and of course Penny’s popular ice cream, are all on offer to eat in or outside with your feet in the sand.
-Open daily 7am–9pm.
+Open M–Th 7am– 4pm, F–Su 7am–9pm.

 This popular, Mediterranean-style bistro recently moved into a lush, more upscale location with a larger bar and expanded seating to better accommodate its loyal fans.
 Avanti’s menu remains true to its long-time commitment to supporting local organic farms as well as local ranchers, foragers and fishermen.
 The menu changes with the seasons, and specials are offered every day using local organic produce and meats, wholesome oils and imported Italian cheeses.
 Open for lunch M–F 11:30am–2pm, dinner Su–Th 5–9pm, F–Sa 5–9:30pm.

-This lively Irish pub with Santa Cruz style offers dozens of beers on tap, good bar snacks and so much more.
-Rosie’s kitchen prepares traditional Irish dishes like lamb stew, shepherd’s pie, corned beef hash and fish and chips, along with delicious California specialties such as grassfed burgers, coriander wild salmon, organic salads and fish tacos.
-All desserts are made in house, so save room for the Guinness-Ghirardelli chocolate cake.
+No typical Irish pub, Rosie’s emphasizes organic, local ingredients in its traditional Irish dishes like lamb stew, shepherd’s pie, corned beef hash and fish and chips, as well as its California specialties such as grass-fed burgers, coriander wild salmon, salads and fish tacos.
+Expect dozens of beers on tap—including local selections.
+All desserts are made in house, so save room for the Guinness- Ghirardelli chocolate cake.
 Open M–F for lunch 11:30am–4pm; dinner 4–10pm.
 Open Sa–Sun for brunch 9:30am–2pm; dinner 2–10pm.

 Soif Restaurant and Wine Bar